jlgrall/esEngine/doc/components.md

 ## Component

 A component contains datas, also named the component's attributes.
 It also has simple getters and setters for the datas also called helpers.
 You can directly access the attributes and helpers on the component: `myComponent.attr1` or `myComponent.helperX()`.
 You can directly modify the attributes, but you must never add/remove new properties to components, and you must not modify the helpers.
-In addition, components offer useful functions prefixed with "$" to prevent conflicts with other attributes and helpers names.
+In addition, components offer useful functions prefixed with "$" and made non-enumerable to prevent conflicts with other attributes and helpers names.

 ### .$creator
 A reference to the ComponentCreator for this component.